[Tip] Running JavaScript in Shortcuts (iOS, macOS)

 iOS 17 has introduced a new bug.

-A data URI will output blank Rich Text if it contains the # symbol (the number sign, pound sign, hash, hashtag, crosshatch, octothorpe, or whatever).
+A data URI will output blank Rich Text if it contains the # or :hash: symbol (the number sign, pound sign, hash, hashtag, crosshatch, octothorpe, or whatever).

-This affects any JS code that can contain the symbol.
+This affects any JS code that contains the symbol.
 There are two ways to conceal them from the URI:

 • If they appear elsewhere such as in html or css, the entire data needs to be base64-encoded.
 This is much slower than Replace Text.
 Please note that a base64 data URI split into every 76 characters runs faster than the same base64 URI in a single line.